reganbaucke/JuDGE.jl/docs/src/index.md

 ```
 ![JuDGE](assets/judge-small.png)

-# JuDGE
+# JuDGE.jl

-JuDGE stands for: Julia Decomposition for General Expansion.
+JuDGE stands for: Julia Decomposition for Generalized Expansion.
 Functionally,
 it is a solver which leverages the syntax of the JuMP modelling language to
-solve a particular class of optimisation problems.
+solve a particular class of capacity expansion problems.

 ## Problem Class / Decomposition